 How To Make Homemade Candles

 I’ve been wanting to make tallow candles ever since the last time I made homemade tallow in the crockpot this Spring.
-We’ve just been so busy though, it didn’t happen until today.
+We’ve just been so busy, though, it didn’t happen until today.

 Besides, homemade candle making makes me feel really Little House On The Prairie-ish, and that’s always cool.

-We have a one-up on Ma Ingles, though, because not only can we run down to the nearest Hobby Lobby for some candle wicking, and we have easy access to essential oils to put in our candles, which not only covers up the beefy smell of tallow (if that’s your chosen “wax”), but make them smell amazing!
+We have a one-up on Ma Ingles, though, because not only can we run down to the nearest Hobby Lobby for some candle wicking, but we have easy access to essential oils to put in our candles, which not only covers up the beefy smell of tallow (if that’s your chosen “wax”), but make them smell amazing!

 How To Make Homemade Candles